GunshipPenguin/kiteshield/README.md

 [kiteshield] replaced auxv entry 7 with value 47244640256 (0xb00000000)
 [kiteshield] replaced auxv entry 5 with value 11 (0xb)
-[kiteshield] finished mapping binary into memory
+[kiteshield] finished mapping binary into memory [kiteshield] control will be passed to packed app at b00001090

 # Mapping done, forking, starting runtime in parent, and handing control to ld.so in child
-[kiteshield] preparing to fork and pass control in child to b00001090 [kiteshield] starting ptrace runtime
+[kiteshield] starting ptrace runtime
 [kiteshield] number of trap points: 5
 [kiteshield] number of encrypted functions: 3